john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

     key: "value"                   // Colon seperates key and value within quotes.
   }
   ```
-**Inside the object, you can include values** such as: *strings, numbers, booleans, functions, other objects, or arrays.*
+**Inside the object, you can include values** such as: *strings, numbers, booleans, functions, other objects, or arrays.* In the example below, we have an object literal "car" with a number of key values pairs about that car, including its name, options, etc.
 ```JavaScript
   const car = {
     make: "honda",                               // string